Write All About It: Meet Michael

 Professionally and personally it was making the move to London.
 I had a crap portfolio full of spec work and no knowledge of the U.K. I followed my wife and hopped on a plane and we stayed for four years.
 I got into portfolio school over there and it was like jet fuel for my creativity.
 My teacher, Tony Cullingham, and the experience of learning from the big shops in another culture pushed me further than I thought I could go.

 What’s been the biggest creative challenge in your career to date?

 For me it’s not one project that’s been a bigger challenge than another.
 It’s the constant emotional creative roller coaster.
 I think every creative struggles with it.
-In twenty four hours you can go from being top of the world to, what am I doing with my life?.
-It’s a lot, and it took me a long time to learn every lull and every moment of self doubt will end and be met with rewarding highs.
+In 24 hours you can go from being on top of the world to, what am I doing with my life?.
+It’s a lot, and it took me a long time to learn every lull and every moment of self-doubt will end and be met with rewarding highs.